 - If onion needs to soften more, continue to add more water and let it reduce again.

-- *For best results cut the spanish onion in half then slice half moons’s finely as you can.
+- *For best results cut the Spanish onion in half then slice half-moons as finely as you can.
 Cut these in half again (making quarter) before adding to the pan.

 - Lasts for two weeks or longer in an airtight container in the fridge.

-- Caramelised onion is the perfect accompaniment to soft white cheeses (think goats cheese, Brie, Camembert, Persian or Danish feta , served with rocket, walnuts, roasted beetroot and lavash.
-Try it with with burgers, gourmet sausages with sweet potato mash, on pizzas, in salads or whatever else you can imagine.
+- Caramelised onion is the perfect accompaniment to soft white cheeses (think goats cheese, Brie, Camembert, Persian or Danish feta), served with rocket, walnuts, roasted beetroot and lavash.
+Try it with burgers, gourmet sausages with sweet potato mash, on pizzas, in salads or whatever else you can imagine.

 You are going to make this recipe again and again.
 Enjoy!